 Skat Cat 40 abrasive blast cabinet.
-Photo courtesy TP Tools
+Photo by the Motorcycle Classics staff.

 Whether your restorations are for love or money, a good abrasive blast cabinet is a must.
 Nothing makes cleaning and prepping parts easier, and if you don’t already own a blast cabinet it’s probably only because you’re not sure what to get.
 Looking for a cabinet for in-house projects at Motorcycle Classics, we turned to TP Tools and ordered their Pro Shop Skat Cat 40 abrasive blast cabinet.